mmikhail123/Malloc/README.md

 - Freeing at an address that was not returned by malloc:
     “ERROR: File: filename: Line Number: line number: Address not a valid pointer from malloc!”

+To use in own programs:
+In order to use this version of malloc, ensure that in the program you are using, include the mymalloc.h header file.
+In the makefile, write